Patients who receive treatment based on their biology can live longer.

 • PanCAN Patient Services can help explain different types of pancreatic cancer testing.

-• If you've already had biomarker or genetic testing, PanCAN Patient Services can help you understand your results and give you information on treatment options, including clinical trials.
+• If you've already had biomarker testing, PanCAN Patient Services can help you understand your results and give you information on treatment options, including clinical trials.

 Back to top